The Doll (Prus novel): Plot

+Replica of Wokulski’s store built on Krakowskie Przedmieście for the 2026 film adaptation.
+Photograph taken in 2025.

 Wokulski begins his career as a waiter at Hopfer's, a Warsaw restaurant.
 The scion of an impoverished Polish noble family dreams of a life in science.
 After taking part in the failed 1863 Uprising against the Russian Empire, he is sentenced to exile in Siberia.
 On eventual return to Warsaw, he becomes a salesman at Mincel's haberdashery.
 Marrying the late owner's widow (who eventually dies), he comes into money and uses it to set up a partnership with a Russian merchant he had met while in exile.
 The two merchants go to Bulgaria during the Russo-Turkish War of 1877–1878, and Wokulski makes a fortune supplying the Russian Army.